matiashf/blockbuster/README.md

 Players controls their ball with an impulse vector represented in the game as an arrow.
 They can rotate the arrow left and right, as well as increase or decrease the desired impulse.
-To move the ball the use a key to apply the impulse vector to the ball.
+To move the ball the player hits a key to apply the impulse vector to the ball.

 The first player uses arrow keys up, down, left, right and enter.
 The second player uses WSAD (like in a shooter game) and space.